Opel Rekord Series C: The bodies

 The new Rekord again offered a relatively extensive range of body types.
-Top seller was the saloon/sedan, available with either 2 or 4 doors.
-There was a 3-door "Kombi" station wagon, and now, for the first time, a Rekord station wagon with five doors.
-Opel also offered a three-door delivery van which was essentially identical to the station wagon except that the rear side windows were replaced with metal panels.
+Top seller was the saloon, available with either 2 or 4 doors.
+There was a 3-door "Kombi" estate, and now, for the first time, a Rekord estate with five doors.
+Opel also offered a three-door delivery van which was essentially identical to the estate except that the rear side windows were replaced with metal panels.
 In addition, from 1967 a factory built coupé was provided.
 This version had no fixed B pillar and excited positive reactions to the stylish "pillarless" profile on show when both side windows were fully opened.

 A cabriolet version was also available.
 Based on the Rekord C coupé, this was a coach-built conversion produced by the body builders Karl Deutsch.
 The approach made them very much more expensive than other cars in the range: the cabriolet cost DM 4,000 more than the coupé on which it was based.
 Not many Rekord C cabriolets were sold, amid increasing concerns, during the later 1960s, that open topped cars (without roll-over bars) might be more dangerous in the event of a crash than cars with fixed roofs.
 An alternative cabriolet conversion, based on the Rekord C 2-door sedan, was developed by Karmann of Osnabrück.
 This never went into anything approaching volume production, although four pre-production examples are believed still to survive.

 The engines

 Four cylinders

 Opel had introduced a new generation of engines a year earlier with the Rekord B and these were the engines that reappeared in the Rekord C. The engine featured an unusual Camshaft in Head (CIH) engine configuration.
 The chain-driven camshaft was positioned directly above the cylinders but this was not a conventional ohc design.
 The camshaft operated the valves using rocker arms because the camshaft itself was positioned too low above the cylinders to permit direct action from the camshaft on the valves heads.
 One reason for this may have been cosmetic.
 Other automakers such as BMW with their 1500 launched in 1962 and Volkswagen with their NSU designed K70, which finally made it to the showrooms in 1970, squeezed vital centimeters off the height of the engine unit by canting it over at an eccentric angle in the engine bay.
-Opel's so-called (CIH) engine configuration similarly enabled the Rekord to incorporate the low bonnet/hood lines that style-conscious product development departments demanded.
+Opel's so-called (CIH) engine configuration similarly enabled the Rekord to incorporate the low bonnet lines that style-conscious product development departments demanded.